 We have not adopted any policies and procedures for the review, approval, or ratification of any related party transactions.
-Our new management intends to adopt such procedures in due course, most likely in our current fiscal year.
+Our new management intends to adopt such procedures in due course whenever funds are available therefor.

 Independence of Directors

 Nasdaq Marketplace Rule 4200(a)(15) sets forth the standards regarding director independence for companies with securities included for trading in the NASDAQ Stock Market (the "NASDAQ").
 Although our securities are not included for trading in the NASDAQ, we use the standards set forth in Rule 4200(a)(15) for determining whether or not each of our directors is "independent."
 We have determined that, as of the date of this Annual Report, none of our directors is "independent" in accordance with the Rule 4200(a)(15) independence standards.